 If the list was a list of top software companies, or influential software companies, or even wildly successful software companies, then it would definitely deserve a (very) high place.
 But the Wired 40 is a special list, a list of trendsetting risk-taking companies destined to lead the way into the future.
 Now, there’s absolutely no question that SAP will continue to be around for a long time, but since SAP’s strength is the production of systems for well defined business processes, and not the definition of new process or software solutions, I fail to see how it is trendsetting like Google or SalesForce.com.

 Of course, if they continue on the path they hesitently started on with their recent acquisition of Praxis, then I might have to rethink my take on SAP as an SCM/CRM follower.
-After all, as David Bush states over at e-Sourcing Forum, if they continue to acquire and integrate best of breed on-demand solutions with traditional applications, they will be able to deliver a compelling client solution.
+After all, as David Bush states over on e-Sourcing Forum, if they continue to acquire and integrate best of breed on-demand solutions with traditional applications, they will be able to deliver a compelling client solution.
 Of course, if they do the usual and simply use the Praxis’ acquisition to keep current SAP customers in the fold (of which Praxis has about 100), then they will be wasting a fine opportunity to earn that prestigious ranking that Wired bestowed upon them.

 But that’s just me.
 Any differing opinions?